-Fluorocarbon is a good bet when using soft plastics where fish have a better chance to inspect your presentation and in clear waters your line could keep timid fish from biting.
+Fluorocarbon is a good bet when using soft plastics such as worms for bass where fish have a better chance to inspect your presentation and in clear waters your line could keep timid fish from biting.
 With fluorocarbon almost invisible under water, it’s the clear choice.

 Best line to use for spinnerbaits for bass?

-Braid is a good call on line type when you’ fishing lures like spinnerbaits.
+Braid is a good call on line type when you’re fishing lures such as spinnerbaits.
 Spinnerbaits are a searching lure, and typically target the most aggressive fish at any given time.
 This means finesse and stretch are redundant, all you need is hooking power.

 Best line to use for jigs for bass?

 Fluorocarbon wins here.
-When jigging you want a line that’s going to be nearly invisible to fish, especially in presentations where they have time to notice small details.
+When jigging for bass you want a line that’s going to be nearly invisible to fish, especially in presentations where they have time to notice small details.